 Have mad Photoshop skills?
 Take a favorite classic movie poster and recreate it to announce the news.
 You can send out printed versions to friends and family or, again, go digital with email or Facebook.
 Have fun with the text and make clever references to your relationship.
 This can turn into a keepsake as well, or you can use the printed version as save-the-dates.

-Build an online home for your engagement and wedding with a website.
+Build an online home for your engagement and wedding.
 Include your engagement announcement, and later add your calendar of events and wedding day details as you progress in your planning.
 You can email your loved ones and say, “You have to check out this site!”
 They’ll soon understand your enthusiasm.

 Are you and your other half the type to host dinner parties and other gatherings?
 If so, it would be easy to invite your most important guests for an announcement they wouldn’t see coming.
 Serve the appetizers and wine like usual, and announce the engagement with a toast!
 Include your news in the printed menu cards on the table, or incorporate it into your cuisine somehow.
 It can be fun to watch people slowly catch on.
 If you’re not the hosting types, pick an upcoming holiday where you are with family, and surprise everyone by announcing that it’s an engagement party, too!
 Bring a bottle of champagne, and pour toasts before sharing the news.